Jarzka/stylefy/README.md

 ## Init

-Make sure there is a <style> tag in your page's <head> tag.
-The style tag should be the last of its kind and containt the following id: #_stylefy-styles_
+Make sure there is a *style* tag on your page's *head* tag.
+The style tag should be the last of its kind and containt the following id: _stylefy-styles_

 Then. call *stylefy/init* once when your application starts: